technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 ```swift
 someAnimals.sort(\.name, \.age, \.weight)
 ```
-But if we try to declare the function we got this error:
+But if we try to declare the function we get this error:
 ```swift
 extension Array {
   func sort<T: Comparable>(_ sortProperties: KeyPath<Element, T>...) {